 - Experience working with diverse student populations and/or supporting teachers in doing so

 - Experience with and ability to foster collaborative relationships in secondary school settings

 - Knowledge of the current state of math and science education and its impacts on teachers and students

 - A graduate degree in science or math education or a related field (or anticipating such).
-Doctorate is preferred.
+A doctorate is preferred.

-Program Officer for Teacher Development positions are full-time, on-site in NJ (right outside Philadelphia) and will report to an Associate Director of the Teaching Fellows Program.
+Program Officer for Teacher Development positions are full-time, on-site in NJ/Philadelphia suburbs although flexibility on location is possible, and will primarily report to an Associate Director of the Teaching Fellows Program.
 The ability to work some weekends and travel (10-15%) is required.
-Salary is based on education and experience, and is competitive with university academic and K–12 administrative positions.
-Knowles Teacher Initiative offers a full, generous benefit package including a relocation package if needed.
+Salary is based on education and experience and is competitive with university academic and K–12 administrative positions.
+Knowles Teacher Initiative offers a full, generous benefits package including a relocation package if needed.
 Interested applicants should send a letter of interest and a resume or CV to: firstname.lastname@example.org or 856-608-0008 (fax).